exploring self-realization, sacred personhood, and full humanity

 We’d all like to belong to this man’s church; or, if not as a member, we’d most certainly like to have him as a friend and good person in our lives.
 Absolutely.

 All religions have certain good people in leadership positions.
-And this is why the members stay; that is, unless the group atmosphere is so toxic with cultism, with fear and guilt, and that’s another reason why people stay, are too afraid to leave.
+And this is why the members stay; that is, unless the group atmosphere is so toxic with cultism, with fear and guilt, and that’s another reason why people stay, that is, are too afraid to leave.
 But a warm and loving leader draws people and keeps them coming back and everybody likes it.

 On the Word Gems site, on a thousand pages, we’ve discussed ad nauseam how in Summerland we’ll be giving up and outgrowing our religious faith of this world.
 The apostle Paul in Galatians said that all religions here represent an early developmental stage on our path to maturity.